How it got started

 In July 2016, SteadyMouse, LLC. was formed to carry the software forward in an official manner.

-Special thanks are in order to a few friends who've helped along the way
+Special thanks to a few friends who've helped along the way

 - Dr. James Gottemoller - Who graciously offered himself as a test candidate during SteadyMouse's early days.
 If not for his struggle with Parkinson's disease this would not exist.